 If you’re into customization, Substratum is something that you’re already familiar with.
 Even if you don’t usually do any modding on your device, you may have heard about it.
 Substratum was initially compatible with few custom ROMs and required root access to work properly.
 It has come a long way since then, now being able to work on factory firmware without any particular issues.
 With the introduction of Android Oreo, all devices can run Substratum without root access by installing the Andromeda add-on.
 The problem is the required synchronization with the desktop client after every device restart.
 Needless to say, this isn’t the most practical solution.

-Here are some fresh news for you: starting from version 990, Substratum now integrates the Sungstromeda add-on.
+Here is some fresh news for you: starting from version 990, Substratum now integrates the Sungstromeda add-on.
 The advantage?
 You can launch Substratum and start theming without using a PC for the purpose.
 Keep in mind that, for the moment, the installed overlays won’t be visible in the Theme Manager.
 Don’t worry, you’ll still be able to see them when you open the installed theme!

-You will be able to select few different styles and color combinations, depending on the theme.
+You will be able to select different styles and color combinations, depending on the theme.
 After you install all overlays you just have to wait a minute and restart your device.
 There will be some clicking in order to install every single overlay, but that’s not as bad as you think.
 Moreover, you only need to do this for the first install and for the eventual updates.

 If you want your apps to work fine instead of randomly force closing, you may want to disable auto updates in Play Store.
 Updating the apps manually could be annoying, but not as much as a non-working application.
 Another important thing is disabling all overlays before a system update, as this may bring to unpleasant scenarios.